Vaishnavidorlikar/a-file-based-key-value-data-store/README.md

 given time.

-3.A client proccss is allowed to access the data storc using multiplce threads, if it desircs to.
+3.A client proccss is allowed to access the data storc using multiplce threads, if it desires to.

 The data store must thcrefore be thread-safe.

-4. Thc client will bear as littlc memory costs as possiblc to usc this data store, whilc
+4. Thc client will bear as littlc memory costs as possiblc to usc this data store, while

-dcriving maximum performance with respect to response timcs for acccssing the data
+ maximum performance with respect to response timcs for acccssing the data

 store.